Aura-healthcare/Aura_gitbook/Mobile Application.md

 1. User to be notified few minutes in advance of an epileptic seizure
 2. User to securely access to a private monitoring session
 3. User to store anonymized and encrypted personnal physiological data on Cloud
-4. User to pair automatically with Aura devices and Aura Gateway to monitor physiological data
+4. User to pair automatically with Aura devices and Aura Gateway
 5. User to report an epilepsy seizure
 6. User to report a detailled aura
 7. User to report a false seizure alert
 8. User to review personnal epilepsy seizure history

 ## Architecture